adbasner/RecycleHack/README.md

 Challenge 5: Provide a section with links to Recycling guides and resources to help people trying to find more information.
 Solution 5: A learn more drop down was added to the navbar.

+## Other Comments
+The syling was down using bootstrap 4.
+There is still a lot to be desired, but design wasn't a priority.

+The add item function is not restricted by a log in or admin, so anyone visiting the page could add something.
+If this was a live app, that would be absolutely terrible.

+There are currently no:
+* Tests
+* Validations
+* Authorizations or authentications
+* Way to edit or delete items (not part of the challenge but could be done with rest routes)

+I currently do not plan on adding any of these features and as of now, the project will not be updated.